stiborlukas/Client-Server-Chat-Application/README.md

 ### Client

-1. Connects to the server and displays real-time messages in a Tkinter GUI.
+1. Connects to the server and displays real-time messages in a CustomTkinter GUI.
 2. Supports private messaging using `@username`.
 3. Provides chat commands for viewing users, clearing the chat, and accessing help.
 4. Handles server connection gracefully, including disconnections and errors.